NixOS/nix.dev/maintainers/working_groups/learning_journey/documentation-survey.md

 - https://nixos.org/guides/nix-pills/index.html
 - partially in chapter https://nixos.org/guides/nix-pills/our-first-derivation.html

-  Explains derivations;the derivation function, its attribute set, `.drv` and 'out' files.
+  Explains derivations; the derivation function, its attribute set, `.drv` and 'out' files.
 Explains `outpath`.
 Regarding `nixpkgs`, shows how to bring `nixpkgs` into scope and how to refer to a package using its `outpath`.
 Accessing files underneath a package's `out`.

   - Reading time: 25 min